BluemediaGER/nginx-live/README.md

 - `STREAM_KEY` - Stream key, which is needed to ingest stream data.
 If the variable is not set, the key is randomly generated at container startup.

 ## Built with
 - [NGINX](https://www.nginx.com/) High Performance Load Balancer, Web Server, & Reverse Proxy
 - [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module) NGINX-based Media Streaming Server
 - [voc-player](https://github.com/voc/voc-player) HTML5 Stream Player for MPEG-DASH and HLS

 ## Project structure / Directories
 - `config/` NGINX config files with various placeholders which will be replaced by the entrypoint script.
 - `frontend/` All frontend related files.
 These will be copied to the web root of nginx.

+## Automated image builds
+The Docker image `repo.bluemedia.dev/bluemedia/nginx-live` is built an pushed every two days by a Jenkins instance.
+Builds are based on the current main branch of this repository.

 ## Contribution Guidelines